 Driving with a suspended license is generally considered a more severe offense than driving without ever having obtained a valid license.
 A suspended license indicates that you once had the legal right to drive but lost it due to violations or other issues.
 The penalties for driving with a suspended license can include higher fines, longer suspensions, and even jail time.

-What Is the Difference Between a Suspended License and Not Having a Valid License?
+What Is the Difference Between a Revoked or Suspended License and Not Having a Valid License?

 A suspended license means that your driving privileges have been temporarily revoked due to traffic violations such as DUI, accumulating too many points on your driving record, or failing to pay fines.
 On the other hand, driving without a license refers to instances where a person driving either never obtained a license or is an unlicensed driver due to an expired license.
 Both situations are illegal, but the penalties differ based on the severity and circumstances of the offense.
 Driving with a revoked license is considered a criminal offense and can lead to a felony charge if repeated or combined with other violations.
 It can also impact your insurance coverage and leave a criminal record.
 In contrast, if you simply forgot your license, it may be treated as a correctable offense, with lesser penalties if you can present a valid license later.